Here is a brief description of our PhD students on the market, followed by a more comprehensive list of their research interests and publications.

 “Phan Chu Trinh’s Democratic Confucianism,” The Review of Politics, forthcoming.

-“Nguyen An Ninh’s Decolonialism: A New Account of National Shame,” under review in Polity.
+“Nguyen An Ninh’s Anti-colonialism: A New Account of National Shame,” (revise and resubmit at Polity).

 Graduate Student Mentorship Program Fellowship, Fall 2017, Winter, and Spring 2018.
 Awarded by the University of California to provide financial support to PhD candidates in dissertation research.